stefan-wuensch/tmp/README.md

 5. For the final step, verify the Template, Parameters and Options and if all looks good click **Create**.
 (The default Options are fine.)

+The Stack creation will take (typically) between 30 and 90 sec. depending on how many Resources are to be created.

+Once the stack creation is complete, examine the [CloudWatch Alarms Console](https://console.aws.amazon.com/cloudwatch/home?region=us-east-1#alarm:alarmFilter=ANY) and verify the new Alarms.
+The names should start with the `SiteName` specified in Step 8 above.

+Typically the **only** Alarms that will show an *INSUFFICIENT_DATA* state are Load Balancer 4XX and 5XX counts (`HTTPCode_ELB_4XX` and/or `HTTPCode_ELB_5XX`).
+Any other *INSUFFICIENT_DATA* state should be examined.
+There may be an incorrect Parameter given in the template Default or given at the time of stack creation.